 Price off the newest Scripps Ranch comps, set your list 1 to 2 percent under the adjusted median, and launch before mid March with a tight offer deadline.
 You will trigger competition and sell quickly ahead of the spring surge.

-You are entering a 2026 market that still favors sellers but rewards precision.
+The 2026 San Diego market still favors sellers, but only rewards those who price with precision on day one.
 Countywide, the median price sits near the low 900s, months of inventory hovers around 2.0 for detached homes, and homes take roughly 28 days to go under contract.
 New listings are up modestly while pending sales are rising faster, which means buyers are active but selective.
 In 2025, a majority of sales closed with concessions, so you should price to attract day one traffic rather than chase the market later.
 If you want to sell fast and high before the spring surge, you need a pricing plan that leans on fresh comps, accurate adjustments, and a launch that concentrates demand.
 These same dynamics hold for nearby Rancho Bernardo and Poway, where families compare school zones, commute times, and lot sizes across neighborhoods.
 When you align your price with the newest data and manage your timeline, you give yourself the best shot at multiple offers without overplaying your hand.

 You should set your price on what buyers will pay today, not what neighbors achieved during a hotter run.
 In early 2026, San Diego’s detached median is near 1.05 million with county median near the low 900s, months of inventory sits at about 2.0, and interest rates hover in the low 6s.
 That combination supports demand yet punishes overpricing.
 In Scripps Ranch, price per square foot and time to contract vary across micro pockets like Stonebridge Estates, Scripps Ranch Villages, and the older oak tree areas near Scripps Lake Drive.
 You need to reflect those micro trends in your comps.